-Joomla is another popular CMS used by companies like EBay, Pizza Hut.
+Joomla is another popular CMS used by companies like eBay, Pizza Hut.
 Joomla is an open source, multilingual CMS platform supporting around 64 languages.
 It can be customized with innumerable extensions and does not compromise on security.
 Joomla appeals to users who want a CMS more powerful than WordPress but not as powerful as Drupal.

 Drupal is older than WordPress and Joomla but has an elaborate setup due to its high flexibility in languages, security and modules.
 Used to build anything from personal blogs to enterprise level applications, Drupal offers an endless variety of add-on modules and designs.

-TYPOlight offers unique bundled modules like newsletter, calendars and built-in CSS generator and lots of resources for learning the CMS.
+TYPOlight offers unique bundled modules like a newsletter, calendars and built-in CSS generator and lots of resources for learning the CMS.

 Expression Engine is a powerful and flexible CMS that is loved by all especially the designers.
 The freedom to create layouts minus restrictions makes it a very productive CMS.